spectrumauctions/sats-home-v2/docs/index.md

  which enables users to quickly find the efficient allocation of the auction.

 ## Software
-SATS can be accessed in three different ways, to ensure it can be used for very basic and very sophisticated use cases.
+SATS can be accessed in four different ways, to ensure it can be used for very basic and very sophisticated use cases.

 - [Web Interface](./sats-web)
 - [Java CLI](./sats-cli)